By Dr Bilal Shirazi | 27 Sep 2022

 Changing your diet and staying active will help you maintain a healthy weight.

 If you start eating healthily and exercising but still struggle to lose weight, review your eating habits or consider increasing your exercise intensity.
-Also, consider consulting with your doctor, who may be able to provide advice to help you reach your health goals.
+Also, consider consulting with your doctor, who can provide professional medical advice to help you reach your health goals.

 4. Quit smoking (and avoid smokers!)

-Most studies say smokers are around 50% more likely to have a heart attack than non-smokers.
 However, the good news is that if you quit smoking, your body immediately enters a state of recovery.
 Your health starts to improve in the minutes after you smoke your last cigarette.
-In the following weeks and months, you'll experience several noticeable changes.
-After years without smoking, many ex-smokers are in the same position as someone who has never smoked in their lives from a clinical standpoint.

-The United Kingdom’s National Health Service website has a comprehensive overview of the benefits of quitting smoking.
+The United Kingdom’s National Health Service has a comprehensive overview of the benefits of quitting smoking.

-Breathing in second-hand smoke can also be detrimental to your health; make a habit of avoiding smokers so you don’t become a passive smoker yourself!
+Breathing in second-hand smoke can also be detrimental to your health; avoid smokers so you don’t become a passive smoker yourself!

 5. Reviewing your alcohol intake

-Many studies have found moderate alcohol consumption can help to protect your heart.
+Many studies have found moderate alcohol consumption, often defined as no more than 14 units a week spread across a minimum of three days, can help to protect your heart.
 However, excessive consumption can have the opposite effect, damaging your heart muscle, pushing up your blood pressure, and increasing the risk of experiencing an abnormal heart rhythm.

 6. Managing stress

 Stress alone can increase our heart rate and raise our blood pressure.
 However, it's often our reaction to stress that leads to more significant, long-term problems.
-For example, how often have you or someone you know decided you need a cigarette, consumed an excessive volume of alcohol, or indulged in comfort eating during times of stress?
+For example, how often have you or someone you know decided you need a cigarette, got drunk, or indulged in comfort eating during times of stress?

-Most of us have done one of these things at some point in our lives.
-Don't punish yourself if it happens - but try to ensure it doesn't happen all the time!
+Most of us have done one of these things at some point.
+Don't punish yourself if it happens - but try to ensure it doesn't always happen!
 Think about ways to manage your stress levels and mental health to help yourself protect your heart.

 If you’re looking at products like international health insurance, look for plans with benefits or assistance programmes to help you manage and deal with stress.